SAP/openui5-docs/docs/Terminologies_eba8d25.md

 >

 > Note:
-> Certain ABAP systems implement their own language fallback mechanism, which might lead to unwanted results if using terminologies.
-For example, a request of a French resource bundle file \(e.g. `../i18n_fr.properties`\) might be answered with English content in case there is no available French version in the back end.
+> Certain ABAP systems implement their own language fallback mechanism, which might lead to unwanted results if you're using terminologies.
+For example, a request of a French resource bundle file \(such as `../i18n_fr.properties`\) might be answered with English content in case there is no available French version in the back end.
 >
 > To prevent this behavior, you need to explicitly set the `supportedLocales` option to the actual valid set of supported languages for the back end.
 >